 Transport management and control of orders via TMS software

-And while more and more companies are finally taking an interest in its organisation and visibility, this is still from an angle centred on the physical operation of transporting goods from point A to B. This running the risk of obscuring the major question : where is my client’s order ?
+And while more and more companies are finally taking an interest in its organisation and visibility, this is still from an angle centred on the physical operation of transporting goods from point A to B, thus running the risk of obscuring the major question: where is not the truck or container but my client’s order?
 The real issue is not to follow the transport but the products that are in it.

 The three levels of stakes linked to the piloting of orders in transport management thanks to TMS software

 1 > Aggregate orders and means of transport for a complete optimisation of the supply chain

 The supply chain is becoming more and more extensive and complex, consisting of a multitude of flows and operations requiring different means of transport at the international level.
 Whether by road, sea, rail or air, they sometimes follow one another one after the other before reaching the end customer.

 In this multitude of operations, establishing a link between the products making up an order and the means of transport used proves to be major.
 Transport management software such as TMS DDS Shipper has this ability to integrate the order portfolio and associate it with all the transport entities that make up the flow.